 6. Prep sturdy produce ahead.

 Once you get home, to allow for easy grab-and-go snacking and quicker meal prep, wash and chop fruits and vegetables that will hold up well for a few days in the fridge.
-Rinse our Organic Seedless Grapes and pop in a bowl, peel and chop carrots, and slice up bell pepper strips.
+Rinse our organic seedless grapes and pop in a bowl, peel and chop carrots, and slice up bell pepper strips.
+Want to make your produce last even longer?
+Check out our master list of tips for storing produce opens in a new tab.

 7. Batch cook the essentials.

-If your weekly menu includes meats/meat substitutes (such as Animal Welfare Certified Organic Air-Chilled Boneless Skinless Chicken Breast or Animal Welfare Certified 90% Lean Ground Beef) or whole grains (like quinoa or brown rice), cook them all on a Saturday or Sunday so you’re all set for the week.
-The USDA offers a handy chart to help you determine if you should refrigerate or freeze based on when you’re planning to use the ingredient.
+If your weekly menu includes meats (like Animal Welfare Certified Organic Air-Chilled Boneless Skinless Chicken Breast or Animal Welfare Certified 90% Lean Ground Beef), meat substitutes, or whole grains (like quinoa or brown rice), cook them all on a Saturday or Sunday so you’re all set to start the week.
+The USDA offers a handy chart opens in a new tab to help you determine if you should refrigerate or freeze based on when you’re planning to use the ingredient.

 8. Employ your freezer.